microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_IoctlHandler.md

 CustomCapabilities | Windows Store App access capabilities string.
 IsRestricted | If set to DEVPROP_TRUE, sets the restricts access to the Device Interface.
 PostDeviceInterfaceCreate | Allows Client to perform actions after the Device Interface is created.
+ForwardUnhandledRequests | Allows request forwarding for IOCTLs not handled by this Module.

 -----------------------------------------------------------------------------------------------------------------------------------